DIVERSITAS Included in New International Program: Future Earth

 DIVERSITAS involved in the Rio+20 process

-The UN Conference on Sustainable Development, also known as Earth Summit 2012, or “Rio+20” will take place 4-6 June 2012.
-The official web site for Rio+20 is: http://www.earthsummit2012.org/ Alongside governments, there will be nine stakeholder 'Major Groups' participating in the conference: Indigenous Peoples, Farmers, Workers & Trade Unions, Local Authorities, Business and Industry, Science and Technology Community, Women, Children & Youth, NGOs.
-ICSU and the World Federation of Engineering Organisations (WFEO) are co-organizing partners for the Science and Technology Community.
-DIVERSITAS is invited to contribute to Rio+20 through ICSU.
-The major contribution of DIVERSITAS to Rio+20 will be via co-organizing the Planet under Pressure OSC2012 conference.
-In this context, a series of white papers and policy briefs will be prepared prior to the conference, and fed into the Rio+20 preparatory process.
-The outcome of OSC 2012 will be presented at Rio+20.
-DIVERSITAS will also be involved in the organization of the ICSU-UNESCO Regional science and technology workshops and of the Forum on Science and Technology for Sustainable Development.
+The UN Conference on Sustainable Development, also known as Earth Summit 2012, or “Rio+20” took place 4-6 June 2012.
+Alongside governments, there were nine stakeholder 'Major Groups' participating in the conference: Indigenous Peoples, Farmers, Workers & Trade Unions, Local Authorities, Business and Industry, Science and Technology Community, Women, Children & Youth, NGOs.
+ICSU and the World Federation of Engineering Organisations (WFEO) were co-organizing partners for the Science and Technology Community.
+DIVERSITAS was invited to contribute to Rio+20 through ICSU.
+The major contribution of DIVERSITAS to Rio+20 was via co-organizing the Planet under Pressure OSC2012 conference.
+In this context, a series of white papers and policy briefs were prepared prior to the conference, and fed into the Rio+20 preparatory process.
+The outcome of OSC 2012 was presented at Rio+20.
+DIVERSITAS was also involved in the organization of the ICSU-UNESCO Regional science and technology workshops and the Forum on Science and Technology for Sustainable Development.